Bladder Cancer: More Common Than You Think

 - Personal history of bladder cancer

-Though bladder cancer can impact anyone, it occurs more frequently in men.
-Dr. Meeks says scientists are beginning to understand the importance of differences in men's and women's bladders.
+Though bladder cancer can impact anyone, it occurs more frequently in male patients.
+Dr. Meeks says scientists are beginning to understand the importance of differences between male and female bladders.
 “There are also differences in when they become diagnosed,” he adds.
-For example, women with blood in their urine may associate it with a urinary tract infection or menstruation, delaying diagnosis.
+For example, those who have periods may see blood in their urine and associate it with menstruation, delaying diagnosis.

 One risk factor you can change?
 Smoking.
-“We attribute 50 percent to 60 percent of cases to smoking,” says Dr. Meeks.
-Other additional risk factors include occupational exposures, particularly those with exposure to certain chemicals and water with carcinogens.
+“We attribute 50% to 60 % of cases to smoking,” says Dr. Meeks.
+Other additional risk factors include occupational exposures, particularly if you have been exposed to certain chemicals and water with carcinogens.

 Diagnosis and Prognosis of Bladder Cancer